 Will my Mac slow down with Big Sur?

-Connect MacBook Pro to Thunderbolt Display on Big Sur
+Can you connect MacBook Pro to Thunderbolt Display in Big Sur?

 How do I go back to macOS Catalina from Big Sur?